- Department Overview

 Applied Computational Intelligence Laboratory

 Students working in the laboratory gain many advantages, including collaboration in a work environment, continued involvement with research, the positive influence of role models and mentors, and, more often than not, an opportunity to publish.
 (Publishing is required for all graduate students.)
 The ACIL welcomes small and large business cooperative ventures in intelligent computing.

 We are interested in computing technologies and systems that are theoretically-sound and practically-applicable in civilian, military, healthcare and multimedia applications.
-To that end, we are particularly interested in visual perception, sensor fusion, learning methods that can make these technologies as realities.
-These research activities lead to algorithms and systems capable of understanding object behaviors in biomedical and natural scene images.
+To that end, we are particularly interested in visual perception, sensor fusion, machine learning methods that can make these technologies as realities.
+These research activities lead to algorithms and systems capable of understanding objects and their behaviors in biomedical and natural scene images and other signals.